TechArtToolBox/wheel-o-matic/README.md

 # Wheel-O-Matic
-Blender add-on to automate wheel rotation for any wheel, in any direction.
+Blender add-on to automate rotation for any wheel, in any direction.
 Works on vehicles, works on splines, works with meshes and bones.
 (Blender 3.0 and above)